eduhund/assistant/README.md

 2. Create a [Slack Workspace](https://slack.com/get-started#/createnew) and an App for your workspace via the [Slack App Directory](https://slack.com/apps).

 ### Check the environment
-Assistant — it's a self-deployment platform.
+Chacha — it's a self-deployment platform.

 The minimum hardware requirements are 1 core CPU, 512 Mb RAM, and 1GB of storage (the app saves the attachments locally).

 Besides, you need to have NodeJS > 18.18.2 installed and a compatible npm version.

 The last thing, you need a database.
-For now, the Assistant works with MongoDB.
+For now, Chacha works with MongoDB.
 You can connect your existing database or create a new one [locally](https://www.mongodb.com/docs/manual/installation/) or via the [MongoDB Atlas](https://www.mongodb.com/atlas)

 ## Deployment

 ### Steps
-1. Clone the repository `git clone https://github.com/eduhund/assistant.git`
+1. Clone the repository `git clone https://github.com/eduhund/chacha.git`
 2. Install dependencies `npm i`
 3. Configure the .env file from the template
 4. Run the application `npm start`